martinschneider/justtestlah/src/site/markdown/index.md

 private HomePage home;
 ```

-As long as the page object class extends `io.github.martinschneider.justtestlah.base.BasePage` JustTestLah! (and [Spring](https://spring.io)) will take care of the rest.
+As long as the page object class extends `qa.justtestlah.base.BasePage` JustTestLah! (and [Spring](https://spring.io)) will take care of the rest.
 In the same way you can also use page objects inside other page objects.

 ## Configuration
 All configuration goes in a file called `justtestlah.properties`.